kubevirt/user-guide/docs/virtual_machines/tekton_tasks.md

 - copy-template - Copies the given template and creates a new one (works only on OpenShift).
 - modify-vm-template - Modifies a template with user provided data (works only on OpenShift).

-#### Create DataVolumes
+#### Modify Data Objects
-- create-datavolume-from-manifest - Create a datavolume from a manifest.
+- modify-data-object - Creates / modifies / deletes a datavolume / datasource

 #### Generate SSH Keys
 - generate-ssh-keys - Generates a private and public key pair, and injects it into a VM.